xrdocs/8000/_blogs/cisco-8608-architecture.md

 •	Power Supplies: Cisco 8608 has 4 power supplies that can provide N+N redundant power to the system.
 The available options are:
 o	Pluggable 3.2KW AC
 o	Pluggable 3.2KW DC
-•	Fans: There are 8 fans in the system with each fan individually removable / replaceable.
+•	Fan Modules: There are 8 Fan Modules in the system with each Fan Module individually removable / replaceable.
 These provide N+1 fan redundancy to the system.
-The entire fan tray can be removed in case of SC insertion or removal.
+The entire Fan Tray can be removed in case of SC insertion or removal.

 ## Hardware Description